kumar303/remote-control/README.md

 * Open [bit.ly/rem-c](http://bit.ly/rem-c) on your phone.
 * Type in the code.
 * Press the mute / unmute button as needed.

+Maybe I'll think of a better way to sync the two devices because codes are annoying.

 ## Development tips